 This is definitely one of the most common issues.
 According to Project Management Institute, only 49% of organizations have the resources in place to do requirements management properly.
 And let’s face it: being a Product Owner is not a part-time job.
 You won’t squeeze it between your regular tasks.

-If you are a CEO or a CTO, you already have a lot of responsibilities.
+If you are a CEO or a CTO, you already have a lot of commitments.
 Balancing between two roles won’t do any good to any of them – you will always need to compromise on something, which translates into a literal loss.

-But Product Owners have a variety of responsibilities throughout the development of every feature, interacting with internal and external stakeholders, Scrum Teams, subject-matter-experts in the domain, as well as customer representatives and the customers.
+But Product Owners have a variety of commitments throughout the development of every feature, interacting with internal and external stakeholders, Scrum Teams, subject-matter-experts in the domain, as well as customer representatives and the customers.
 They are on the hook for the successful development and launch of the product line.
 The responsibility is sometimes overwhelming.
 Trying to do it part-time would be setting yourself up for failure.

 2. “My schedule as a Product Owner is already full”